This accessibility statement applies to www.cumbria.ac.uk The University of Cumbria Website is Partially Compliant

 - most older PDF documents aren’t fully accessible to screen reader software

-- videos do not have closed captions
+- some videos do not have captions

-What to do if you can't access parts of this website
+What to do if you cannot access parts of this website

-Reporting accessibility problems with this website
+Reporting Accessibility Problems with this Website

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons:

-Non compliance with the accessibility regulations
+1. Non-compliance with the accessibility regulations

-Content that’s not within the scope of the accessibility regulations
+3. Content that’s not within the scope of the accessibility regulations

-Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
+PDFs and other documents - Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 4.1.2.

 Some of our PDFs and Word documents are essential to providing course information.
-By September 2020, we plan to either fix these or have a fully accessible alternative.
+By September 2023, we plan to either fix these or have a fully accessible alternative.

 Any new PDFs or Word documents we publish after 23rd September 2019 will meet accessibility standards.

-Live video streams don’t have captions.
+Live video - Live video streams don’t have captions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.4 (captions - live).

-We don’t plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
+We don’t plan to add captions to live video streams as there are extensions available to support, and MS Stream provides this automatically.
+Also, live video is exempt from meeting the accessibility regulations.